wpswings/track-orders-for-woocommerce/README.txt

 == Changelog ==

+= 1.2.4 - Released on 3 April 2026 =
+* New: compatibility with the WC 10.6.2
+* Fix: Fixing the deprecated function issues

 = 1.2.3 - Released on 25 March 2026 =
 * New: Order Details API
 * New: compatibility with the SaaS tool coefficient.